Guajira Peninsula: Missionary history

 "tall and well made.
 Formerly they were very intractable, but the Capuchins, who were in charge of the Catholic missions, have had a great influence over them, and large numbers have been converted.
-The chief towns are Paraguaipoa, Calabacito, Maricha, Marocaso and Soldado."
+The chief towns are Paraguaipoa, Calabacito, Maricha, Marocaso, and Soldado, La Guajira."
 The Capuchins established three major orphanages, where they educated Wayuu children in Catholicism, Spanish, and European culture.
 In the 21st century, the government no longer requires Catholic education for the indigenous peoples.
 They are allowed to educate their children in the Wayuu traditions and language (Wayuunaiki).

-In the novel Papillon (1970), Henri Charrière writes:

-"The Goajira Indians are seafarers who fish for pearls.
-Their primary diet is said to consist of fish, turtle meat, turtle eggs and big green lizards, most likely Iguanas.
-Men and women are dressed only in a loincloth which covers their crotch."The women wear dresses of woven cotton; and the men often wear shirts and pants to protect their legs from desert winds and plants.